jmogl/VerletBallPhysicsDemo/README.md

 Javascript Ball Physics 2D Simulation using Verlet Integration.
 Goal is to learn Javascript!
 Next major version will use Three.js 3D library.
 This app is a work in progress and not intended to be a robust application for every web browser.
 Tested on iPhone & iPad (Chrome and Safari), and Android Nexus 6P.

-Jeff Miller
+By Jeff Miller.
 Released under MIT License

 **Features:**
 - Touching near a ball will pull it to the mouse or touch location.
 Spring force will hold it in place when dragged.